Easy ideas and inspiration for DIY budget decorating with pillows. Includes mix and match advice, sources for inserts, and more.

 Today we are talking about one of my favorite things: DIY budget decorating with pillows.
 Other than paint, there is nothing that can change the look of a room as easily as new pillows.
 You can change them seasonally or just for fun.
 It’s also a great way to experiment with color and texture.
 They are budget-friendly, so even if you make a design mistake you aren’t out a fortune…and I’ve made plenty of mistakes!

 The first thing I want to mention is the importance of investing in good pillow inserts.
 I am a down/feather pillow lover, so that’s what I have in my home.
 I have sets in three sizes.
 20 x 20, 18 x 18 and 12 x 16.
-The 20 x 20 size can be found at IKEA for $6.00.
-The other sizes can be found on sites like H & M and Pottery Barn.
+The 20 x 20 size insert can be found at IKEA for $10.00.
+Another excellent place to buy affordable down and feather inserts is Amazon.
 I will list some links at the end of the post.

 DIY Budget Decorating with Pillows

-I went back through the past year, and I’ll show you the different pillow combinations I used around our house.
+I went back through the past year, and gathered together the different pillow combinations I used around our house.
 I have a neutral sofa but even if you don’t, you can still play around.
 The look above was just this past Christmas.
-The solid red pillow covers are from IKEA and were under $10.00.
+The striped pillows on the sofa were from H& M, and the neutral Christmas tree pillows were from Pottery Barn.
+(I’m sorry, but both are no longer available.)

-For fall, I was able to pull from my core collection because I had darker golds and blues that I thought looked autumnal.
-Above on the chairs I did treat myself to new pillows from the Nordstrom sale!
-(Get a similar pillow HERE.)
+For fall, I was able to pull from my core collection of neutral pillow covers.
 Almost always, my pillow arrangements are symmetrical.
-I think it’s calming and easy on the eye.
+For me, it’s calming and easy on the eye.
 Once in a while I do get brave and throw the symmetry out the window!
 Definitely do whatever makes you happy when you walk into a room.
+(Both pillow covers pictured below are from Amazon!)

 I literally have pillows in every room of my house…except the kitchen.
 I treat my outdoor spaces just like indoor rooms.
 I have pillows on our front porch all year round.
 Craft stores like Hobby Lobby and Michael’s now carry a great selection of pillow covers that are downright affordable.
 Another amazing pillow cover source is H & M online.